Blog

 18. Scatter Plot

-Scatter plots are perfect for identifying relationships or correlations between two numeric variables.
+A scatter plot, often referred to as a scatter chart, is perfect for identifying relationships or correlations between two numeric variables or for visualizing numerical data patterns.
 They plot data points along two axes, allowing you to see how closely linked the variables are.
 This chart is great for exploring patterns, like the link between advertising spend and sales.
 Each point shows ad spend and the related sales for a given period.
 An upward trend suggests more spending leads to higher sales, while a scattered pattern could mean little to no correlation.

-However, scatter plots can become cluttered if you have too many data points or if the relationship isn’t clear, so it’s important to consider the dataset size and the story you want to tell.
+However, unironically, a scatter plot can become too scattered, if you have too many data points or if the relationship isn’t clear, so it’s important to consider the dataset size and the story you want to tell.
+Keeping the scatter plot clear and focused helps make the main insights easy to understand.

 19. Bubble Chart